Part of What is a Good Cap Rate for Multifamily?

 2. You can’t complete it all at once.
 Each time a lease is up for renewal, it must be handled unit-by-unit; implementing the strategy may take a full year to complete.
 Market rents are a moving target in markets that are expanding quickly and might be challenging to meet.

 In the above situations, it may not be ideal for raising rents for a property.
 For multifamily investors, it is essential to understand loss to lease and gain to lease (GTL), which is the opposite of LTL.
+Operators often screen using the gross rent multiplier in parallel with loss-to-lease, because both express the gross-rent-to-value relationship in a fast, single-number form that flags whether deeper underwriting is warranted.

 What is Gain to Lease? - (GTL)

 As previously mentioned, loss to lease occurs when existing rental rates for a property are lower than market rates for comparable properties in the area.
 Gain to lease, on the other hand, is rental revenue above market rates.
 In a gain-to-lease scenario, your income exceeds the unit’s GPR.
+Gain-to-lease was common across Sun Belt multifamily in 2021 and 2022, then reversed sharply as concessions returned in 2023 and 2024, and the trajectory of rents versus concessions through a recession is one of the more important pieces of context for projecting whether today’s market rents will hold over a hold period.

 Frequently Asked Questions about Loss to Lease